 The SBA does not approve small business loans to those with existing debt obligations.
 Lenders will investigate your financial history using your credit score.
 Both your personal credit history and your business credit history are factors in your eligibility for a loan.

-6. You are able to pay the loan
+6. You can pay the loan

 Though the SBA repays up to 85% of defaulted SBA loans, the government sets guidelines so a default is less likely to occur.
 You need to show your accounting records to prove you will be able to make loan payments.